 Psychological indicators - suffering from post-traumatic stress disorder which may include symptoms of hostility, aggression and difficulty with recalling episodes and concentrating.
 Depression/self-harm and/or suicidal feelings; an attitude of self-blame, shame and extensive loss of control; drug and or/alcohol use.

-Where we have concerns relating to Modern Slavery we will follow the Local Safeguarding Partnership procedures Children who are Victims of Modern Slavery, Trafficking... (trixonline.co.uk)
+Where we have concerns relating to Modern Slavery we will follow the Local Safeguarding Partnership procedures set-procedures-may2022.pdf (escb.co.uk).